wp-plugins/humanstxt/readme.txt

 == Variables ==

-The following variables can be used in your *humans.txt*.

 * `$wp-lastupdate$` - Time of last modified post/page
 * `$wp-version$` - Installed WordPress version
 * `$php-version$` - Running PHP version